Which Database Format Should I Use with WinSyslog?#

 Action path#

-1. Create an ODBC System DSN on the WinSyslog host.
+2. Create and test an ODBC System DSN on the WinSyslog host.

-6. Send a test message and verify that a row is inserted.
+7. Send a test message and verify that a row is inserted into the intended table.